Blam! Machinehead

 Blam!
-Machinehead (released in the US as Machine Head) is a first-person shooter developed by Core Design and published by Virgin Interactive and Eidos Interactive, released for Sega Saturn, MS-DOS, and PlayStation in 1996.
+Machinehead (released in the US as Machine Head) is a first-person shooter developed by Core Design and published by Eidos Interactive in North America and in Japan by Virgin Interactive Entertainment, and was released for Sega Saturn, MS-DOS, and PlayStation in 1996.

 Reception

 Next Generation reviewed the Saturn version of the game, rating it three stars out of five.
 The magazine praised the graphics capabilities, but was critical of controls and lack of additional content.

+German magazine Mega Fun gave the game a rating of 86%.
+In 1998, Saturn Power listed the game 96th on their Top 100 Sega Saturn Games writing: "Nothing mind-blowingly original in any fashion but, in typical Core style, an interesting game nonetheless."